boneill02/ultrachip/README.md

 make
 ```

-This will build libc8 as well as the example tools.
+This will build libc8 as well as the example tools and tests.

 ### SDL2